Asymptotic distribution of the maximum interpoint distance in a sample of random vectors with a spherically symmetric distribution: Introduction and main results

-Extreme Value theory is part and parcel of any study of order statistics in one-dimension.
-Our aim here is to consider such large sample theory for the maximum distance to the origin, and the related maximum ``interpoint distance," in multi-dimensions.
-We show that for the spherically symmetric families of densities, these statistics have a Gumbel type limit, generalizing several existing results.
-We also discuss the other two types of limit laws and suggest some still open problems.
-This work complements our earlier study on the minimum interpoint distance.

-\section{Introduction and Main Results}
+\section{Introduction and main results}

-Let $X_1,X_2,\dots$ be an independently and identically distributed (\iid{}) sequence of random vectors in $\bbR^d$ with a spherically symmetric distribution, where $d\ge2$.
-(See \refSS{SSd=1} for some comments on the case $d=1$; otherwise $d\ge2$ will always be assumed.)
+Let $X_1,X_2,\ldots$ be an independently and identically distributed (i.i.d.) sequence of random vectors in $\mathbb R^d$ with a spherically symmetric distribution, where $d\ge2$.
+(See Section~\ref{SSd=1} for some comments on the case $d=1$; otherwise $d\ge2$ will always be assumed.)
 We are interested in the maximum interpoint distance

 where $|\cdot|$ is the usual Euclidean distance.
-This has previously been studied by several authors in various special cases, including \citet{MR93} (symmetric normal distribution), \citet{HK96} (Kotz distribution), \citet{ANR02} (uniform distribution in a \eg{} ball), \citet{AR06} (uniform distribution on a sphere), \citet{MM07} (\eg{} uniform distribution in a ball or on a sphere).
-We provide here some general results for the case of unbounded random vectors from any spherically symmetric distribution, which includes the work in \cite{MR93} and \cite{HK96}.
+This has previously been studied by several authors in various special cases, including Matthews and Rukhin \cite{MR93} (symmetric normal distribution), Henze and Klein \cite{HK96} (Kotz distribution), Appel, Najim and Russo \cite{ANR02} (uniform distribution in a ball), Appel and Russo \cite{AR06} (uniform distribution on a sphere) and Mayer and Molchanov \cite{MM07} (e.g., uniform distribution in a ball or on a sphere).
+We provide some general results here for the case of unbounded random vectors from any spherically symmetric distribution, which includes the work in \cite{MR93} and \cite{HK96}.

-The results for maximum distance can be considered as complementary to the results for the minimum interpoint distance, see \eg{} \citet{JJ}.
-One important difference is that the minimum distance is (typically) achieved by points in the bulk of the distribution, while the maximum distance is obtained by outliers.
+The results for maximum distance can be considered as complementary to the results for the minimum interpoint distance; see, for example, Jammalamadaka and Janson \cite{JJ}.
+One important difference is that the minimum distance is typically achieved by points in the bulk of the distribution, while the maximum distance is attained by outliers.
 This makes the maximum distance less useful for goodness of fit tests, but might be suitable for detecting outliers.
-Some applications are given in \citet{MR93}.
+Some applications are given in Matthews and Rukhin \cite{MR93}.

-The maximum pairwise distance $\MM_n$ is clearly related to the maximum distance to the origin
+The maximum pairwise distance $M^{(2)}_n$ is clearly related to the maximum distance to the origin

-We obviously have $\MM_n\le 2M_n$ by the triangle inequality, and it seems reasonable to guess that this bound is rather sharp; this would mean that the maximum distance \eqref{MM} is attained by two vectors $X_i$ and $X_j$ that have almost maximum lengths, and almost opposite in directions.
+We obviously have $M^{(2)}_n\le2M_n$, and it seems reasonable to guess that this bound is rather sharp; this would mean that the maximum distance (\ref{MM}) is attained by two vectors $X_i$ and $X_j$ that have almost maximum lengths and are almost opposite in direction.